haroutboujakjian/Vuesalize/documentation_src/README.md

 #### Example

 Contour plots display relationships between 3 variables by plotting the "surface" on a 2d plane.
+The component actually performs a 2D KDE (using the [fast-kde](https://github.com/uwdata/fast-kde) package) under the hood on the points passed in.
 Play with the width and height sliders below to see the plot change size while maintaining its aspect ratio!

 <div style="display: flex; justify-content: center">
 <ClientOnly>